seanpmaxwell/overnight/README.md

 setup for you automatically is the server is meant to be a place where you hook everything together.
 Supposed for example that you want to add the same database connection instance to several of your controllers at once.
 This setup let's you do that before initializing all of your controller routes. `super.addControllers_(ctrlsArr)` must be called to enable all of the routes in your controller.
+If you don't want to have to import each of your controller objects individually, you could use something like _require-all_ to import them all at once.

 <br>